kyclark/pfb2025/lectures/testing.md

 ## Introduction

-If you've ever run someone else's script to process sequencing data, generate plots, or calculate statistics on your experimental data and then wondered if the output is actually correct, this lecture is for you.
+If you've ever run a script to do some analysis and then wondered if the output is actually correct, this lecture is for you.

-One of the most overlooked but critical parts of writing reliable software for biology and bioinformatics is software testing.
+One of the most overlooked, but critical, parts of writing reliable software for biology and bioinformatics is software testing.

 **Why test your code?** Would you trust experimental results if the protocol wasn't validated?
 What about a protocol that doesn't yield repeatable results?
 Of course not.
 You’d expect controls, validation, and reproducibility.
-So, why not treat your data analysis scripts the same way? *Scripts are methods.
-Validate your methods*.
+So, we should treat our data analysis scripts the same way. **Scripts are methods.
+Validate your methods**.

-In bioinformatics, and software development in general, we write code to test code.
-This typically takes the form of scripts (i.e., "test scripts") and functions (i.e., "test functions") that are written to perform tests on other script or module files — and the functions/classes they contain — using known inputs and comparing to expected outputs.
+In bioinformatics, and software development in general, we write code to test code using known inputs and comparing to expected outputs.
+This typically takes the form of scripts (i.e., "test scripts") and functions (i.e., "test functions") that are written to perform tests on other script or module files — and the functions/classes they contain .
 More details about this are discussed below.
 Writing test scripts requires more up-front effort, but there are many advantages to writing them and test scripts save you much more effort in the long run.

 Here are specific reasons to write test scripts to test your code:

 1. **Catch bugs early, catch them fast**

-   - Writing test scripts early in your software development cycle helps catch bugs early; test script can be run after each change!
+   - Writing test scripts early in your software development cycle helps catch bugs early; tests should be run after each code change (=commit)!
    - The sooner you catch bugs, the easier they are to fix (especially in large, complex projects).
    - When you're still in the coding mindset, it's quicker to understand what went wrong and write fixes.
-   - Consequences of bugs are minimal early in development, in time and grant money.

 2. **Tests document expected behavior**

    - Tests serve as living documentation for your code.
 They show what inputs your code expects and what outputs it should return.

    - Future you (or collaborators or reviewers) can quickly understand what your code is supposed to do by examining how your code is used in tests.

 3. **Code with confidence**
    - Want to optimize or change how your code works?
 Run your test suite.
 If all tests pass, your changes (likely) haven’t broken anything.
-   - Even small changes can introduce bugs or cause other unexpected problems, test scripts can reduce the chance of surprises.
+   - Even small changes can introduce bugs or cause other unexpected problems, running and passing tests reduces the chance of this.

 4.  **Test scripts are better than manual guessing/checking**
-- Test scripts can run more tests more consistently, repeatably, and quickly than you can manually.
+    - Test scripts run tests more consistently, repeatably, and quickly than you can on your own.
     - Large, complex projects also tend to be complex to debug, test scripts help you narrow in on where the problem is.
-- Stop copy-pasting test inputs into a terminal or IDE, automate and let the computer test itself.

 5.  **Avoid incorrect conclusions**

+    - In scientfic computing, your code needs to run correctly and produce the right answer.
+Kind of correct isn't good enough.
-    - In science, making important decisions based on buggy code translates into wasted time and resources.
+    -  Importanly, making decisions based on incorrect analysis wastes your time and resources.
-    - Incorrect results attributed to buggy code could lead to publication retractions and damaged reputation.
+    - Incorrect results can lead to publication retractions and damaged reputation.